Thoracic Surgery Services

 Malignant Pleural Mesothelioma (MPM) is a rare and aggressive form of cancer that originates in the pleura within the chest cavity.
 The treatment of malignant pleural mesothelioma depends on the tumor stage, and the patient's age and overall condition.
 Treatment strategies for MPM include chemotherapy, radiation, surgery, or a combination of these approaches.
 At Stanford, we believe in a surgery-based multimodality treatment approach, whenever possible.
 Drs.
 Leah Backhus and Mark Berry have special interest in this disease process.

-Chest wall tumors are uncommon.
-They can be either benign or malignant.
-The most common primary malignant chest wall tumors are sarcomas – chondrosarcomas specifically.
+Chest wall tumors can be either benign or malignant.
+The most common primary malignant chest wall tumors are sarcomas—chondrosarcomas specifically.
 Metastatic lesions (particularly from breast cancer) can also occur.
 Usually, the specific diagnosis can be made by a core needle biopsy.
 Occasionally, however, a firm diagnosis may require an open biopsy.
 Chest wall resection, with or without removal of adjacent lung tissue, can be done in reasonably straightforward fashion by experienced thoracic surgeons.
 Chest wall reconstruction may require placement of prosthetic materials and/or rotation of muscle flaps to create cosmetically acceptable and functional results.
 Patients with chest wall tumors may benefit from evaluation in the Comprehensive Thoracic Oncology Clinic or the Sarcoma tumor board, as multidisciplinary approaches involving surgery, chemotherapy, and radiation therapy may be necessary.
-Stanford physicians are highly experienced in dealing with these sorts of tumors.
+Patients with other abnormalities of the chest wall including benign conditions, trauma, or congenital defects such as pectus excavatum also benefit from a multidisciplinary approach to surgical care.

 Over the last 5-10 years, the field of minimally invasive surgery has expanded dramatically.
 Initially used primarily by gynecologists, minimally invasive techniques and equipment were adapted for general surgical (abdominal) procedures and subsequently for intrathoracic use of procedures such as pulmonary resection, pleural biopsy, removal of mediastinal tumors, and sympathectomy (for reflex sympathetic dystrophy and hyperhydrosis).